matthewphamilton/r4dev/content/en/docs/Framework/Apply models/Report analyses.md

 categories:
 weight: 92
 description: >
   An essential element of scientific research is reproducibility.
-This tutorial describes how a module from the ready4show R package can help you maintain an unbroken chain between model analyses and reporting.
 ---

 {{% pageinfo %}}